Gypsy and Traveller encampment on your land

 - if there is no adult present, it should be fixed in visible and prominent positions around the site.

-- Once the Notice has expired the Enforcement Agents will either request that you inform them whether or not it has been complied with or they will return to the land to check whether the Gypsies or Travellers have left.
+- Once the Notice has expired the Enforcement Agents will either request that you inform them whether it has been complied with or they will return to the land to check whether the Gypsies or Travellers have left.

 - If they have not moved on, the Enforcement Agents may use reasonable and proportionate force to evict them from the land if they still fail to leave voluntarily.